New and Former Students

 Continuing students are assigned registration priority based on the total credits completed at BC.
 New and former students are assigned access after continuing students.
 Registration dates and times for new and continuing students are assigned priority based on the date of application for admission.
 You can look up your registration access date and time online.

-New transfer students who have earned credits from an accredited institution and are planning to pursue a degree at BC are encouraged to bring unofficial copies of their college transcripts to the Student Service Center by the third week of their first quarter of attendance.
+New transfer students who have earned credits from an accredited institution and are planning to pursue a degree at BC are encouraged to bring unofficial copies of their college transcripts to Enrollment & Registrar Services by the third week of their first quarter of attendance.

 A maximum of 60 transfer credits will be used to reflect cumulative credits for registration appointments in future quarters.
 This use does not mean that the transfer credits will satisfy degree and certificate requirements at BC.